Global Opportunities

 Global Courses

 A number of SP2 courses take place in global locations.
 An application is required for global courses.
 Once a student is accepted to a course, they will be contacted with information about enrolling.
-View current and former course offerings.
+View current course offerings.

 The Netherlands